-The Company's Board of Directors maintains an employee stock bonus plan (the "Stock Bonus Plan") pursuant to which the Board may issue Common Shares under the Incentive Plan.
+The Company maintains an employee stock bonus plan (the "Stock Bonus Plan") pursuant to which the Board of Directors may issue Common Shares under the Incentive Plan.
 Under the Stock Bonus Plan, eligible employees may elect to receive a grant of Common Shares of up to 50% of their bonus in lieu of cash, with an associated matching grant of an equal number of Restricted Shares.
 The Restricted Shares vest ratably over three years.
 During the restricted period, the employee receives dividends on and votes the Restricted Shares, but the Restricted Shares may not be sold, transferred or assigned.
-In 1998, the Company issued 17,911 Common Shares and 17,911 matching Restricted Shares under the Stock Bonus Plan having an aggregate value of approximately \$1.7 million.
+In 1999, the Company issued 26,822 Common Shares and 26,822 matching Restricted Shares under the Stock Bonus Plan having an aggregate value of approximately \$1.9 million.